Factual Declaration Template for Custody

 Frequently asked questions

-What is a "factual declaration" in custody?
+What is a "factual declaration" doing in a custody case?

 What tone should I use?